tnebooks/10th-science/questions/science/1-mark-questions/biology/went-did-a-series-of-experiments-in-plant.md

   - Oat coleoptiles (Avena sativa)
 ---

-Frits Warmolt Went performed a series of experiments to identify the growth hormone in plants using ----?
+"Frits Warmolt Went" -  performed a series of experiments to identify the growth hormone in plants using ----?